 Understanding where you are using this data will allow you to correct your movements so that you can set new goals and maximize your efficiency when swimming.

-What To Consider Before Choosing Your Fitness Watch For Swimming
+What Should You Look For When Choosing Your Fitness Watch For Swimming?

 When it comes down to choosing your fitness watch for swimming, it all boils down to your goals, personal preference, and needs.
 Each watch will provide different features for your fitness goals.
 Therefore, it is important to identify what to look for when choosing your fitness watch.